cwatkins/grammarly-for-developers/examples/editor-sdk-autocomplete/readme.md

 This demo shows how to add [autocomplete](https://developer.grammarly.com/docs/api/editor-sdk/editorconfig#autocomplete) to  [Grammarly Text Editor SDK](https://developer.grammarly.com/).

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/editor-sdk-autocomplete?file=/public/index.html).

 ## How it works

 [index.html](./public/index.html) contains `<input>`, `<textarea>` and `<div contenteditable>` elements.
 These elements are wrapped with the `<grammarly-editor-plugin>` tag so that Grammarly suggestions will be displayed in them.
 JavaScript code toward the bottom of the file configures the Grammarly Text Editor SDK.
 See [index.html](./public/index.html) for the full code example.